gc-proto/experimental/results-resultats/drr-at-glance.md

                 <li>[insert Bulleted list  item 2]</li>
                 <li>[insert Bulleted list  item 3]</li>
               </ul>
-        <p>MMore information about [name of core responsibility] [hyperlink to full plan, core responsibility 3, progress on results section] can be found in the ‘Results - What we achieved” section of the full departmental results report.</p> </section>
+        <p>MMore information about [name of core responsibility] [hyperlink to full plan, core responsibility 3, progress on results section] can be found in the "Results - What we achieved” section of the full departmental results report.</p> </section>
       </details>
     </section>
   </section>